Arshath015/Self-Improving-Agent/README.md

 A Python-based self-improving agent that learns from its own mistakes using explicit evaluation, persistent memory, and behavior adaptation.

-## Currently working on:
-- Used shared DB multi-tenancy instead of separate schema
-- Email notifications implemented as console stub
-- Used in-memory cache instead of Redis cluster
-- Basic workflow engine instead of full event-driven system
-- Minimal UI validation

 ---

 ## 📌 Overview